r146023/shredator/readme.md

 - **Safety Confirmations**: Confirmation prompts for sensitive or important files unless `--force` is used.
 - **Batch Processing**: Process many files or directories from a newline-delimited path list.
 - **Zero-Name Security**: Optionally rename files to random names before deletion to reduce filename leakage.
-- **Machine-Readable Responses**: Emit JSON Lines for integration with scripts, wrappers, GUIs, and tools such as `colemen_py`.
+- **Machine-Readable Responses**: Emit JSON Lines for integration with scripts, wrappers, GUIs, and external scripts, wrappers, GUIs, and automation tools.
 - **Human-Readable Reports**: Emit robocopy-style per-file logs and a final summary by default.
 - **Performance Benchmarking**: Measure and report shredding speed and throughput.
 - **Cross-Platform**: Designed to run on Linux, macOS, and Windows.